thuyngch/Face-Attendance-System/README.md

 # Face-Attendance-System
-An Attendance Checking System using Deep Facial Recognition, written by Python.
+An Attendance Checking System using Deep Facial Recognition, written in Python.

 ## Team members